FAQs

 What happens to all the voting documents after the elections?

-They are delivered to the District Court and kept for 21 days so that the Court can access them should there be any application for recount or petition for inquiry.
+They are delivered to the District Court and kept for 21 days.
+This enables the Court to access them should there be any application for recount or petition for inquiry.
 After 21 days, the court is responsible for destroying them.

 Elections